inspirehep/author.xml/README.md

         - Element <`cal:orgDomain`> OPTIONAL - internet domain of the institution.
 The domain should be detailed enough to unambiguously determine the institution if there are distinct locations throughout the nation, e.g., pv.infn.it rather than just infn.it.
 If desired, this can go to the department/research-group level.
         - Element <`foaf:name`> **REQUIRED** this is the name of the organization as it will appear on the document.
         - Element <`cal:orgName`> OPTIONAL - this element also defines the name of the organization.
 Depending on where this name originates from, the source attribute can be used.
 The element content shall be only the name of the respective institute.
 Location information, if not part of the name, may be stated in the orgAddress element.
-        - Attribute `“source”` OPTIONAL - (Defaults to “INTERNAL”) enables you to use either the INSPIRE (a.k.a.
-INSPIRE-ICN) form of the institution’s name or your own INTERNAL form.
+        - Attribute `“source”` OPTIONAL - (Defaults to “INTERNAL”) enables you to use the following for the institution’s name:
+            - the INSPIRE (a.k.a.
+INSPIRE-ICN) form
+            - the ROR form
+            - your own INTERNAL form
         - Element `<cal:orgStatus>` OPTIONAL - status of the organization within the collaboration.
 Typically this would be either “member” or “nonmember.”
         - Attribute `“collaborationid”` OPTIONAL - enables you to specify which exact collaboration this organization is attached to.
 The collaboration is represented through its ID (e.g. “c1”).
 This element may be repeated if necessary.
         - Element <`cal:orgAddress`> OPTIONAL - full postal address of the institution as it would be written on a letter head.